 Each spouse is expected to provide for themselves after the divorce is final.
 Spousal support is meant only to bridge the gap between shared income from the marriage and independent income after.
 For example, spousal support may be ordered to allow one spouse to go return to school or receive vocational training.
 Support may also be ordered for a short time period until a spouse is able to retire and receive pension and social security benefits.

 Divorce cases and spousal support issues can be very complex, so you will need to consult a Washington spousal support attorney about your rights and obligations under Washington divorce law.
 With our legal knowledge of Washington divorce law, we can help you make the decisions in your case that will best benefit you and your family in your spousal support case or in any other family law matter.
 We are here to answer your questions, ease your mind, and help guide you through what is likely to be a difficult proceeding.
 At Pacific Northwest Family Law, we handle family law cases that involve all types of issues, including paternity, divorce, child custody, child support, property division, and spousal support.
-Contact our office today and see how we can assist you with your Washington divorce and spousal support case.
+Contact our office today at 877-738-0777 and see how we can assist you with your Washington divorce and spousal support case.